 What does General Assembly cost?
 How much work is involved?

 General Assembly offers a few options on payment.
 The full-time courses costs $15,950 or $15,500 if students pay upfront.
 Students can also pay in up-to-4 installments or by taking out loans.
-Students can also choose to enroll in their income share agreement (ISA) and pay the tuition back after they begin working.
+Students can also choose to enroll in their income share agreement (ISA).
+If they do this, then they pay the tuition back after they begin working.

 Part-time courses cost $3,950 and students can choose to pay this upfront (with a $250 discount) or with loans.
 The General Assembly ISA is not available as an option for part-time courses.

-After submitting an application, prospective students are connected with a General Assembly admissions rep, who determines whether or not the course is a fit for their experience and goals.
-For the full-time immersive courses, prospective students are required to complete an admissions assessment to ensure they are prepared.
+After submitting an application, prospective students connect with a General Assembly admissions rep. They determine whether or not the course is a fit for their experience and goals.
+Prospective students in the full-time immersive course have to complete an admissions assessment to ensure they are prepared.
 After they have been accepted, students must pay a downpayment to secure their spot in the program.

 Ratings and reviews

 Like most bootcamps, the reviews online are mixed.
 They are on the SwitchUp list of best bootcamps in 2020.
 There are a lot of grads who have found success with General Assembly and are now working in roles directly related to what they learned in the course.
 You can see this on their outcomes report.

 On CourseReport, students rated the school highly, but some students had issues with the speed of the curriculum as well as frustrations surrounding frequently changing and inexperienced instructors.
 The general consensus is that GA works best for self-starters who are motivated and willing to put in the work.